Dharshan078/Little-Lemon-Mediterranean-Restaurant/README.md

 # Little Lemon Mediterranean Restaurant

-This is the project to get certification from Meta Front End Professional Certification offered by Coursera
+This project is used to store Reservation Form and Login Database to google sheets.

 ## Tech Used

+JavaScript
+HTML
 React.js
-Chakra UI
+Bootstrap UI
 CSS

 ## Project Contains

 Home Page
-Reservation
+Reservation Page
+About Page
+Menu Page
+Login Page

 ## Take a Look